-A movie star descends upon a middle-class Westchester household in this new play by Brooke Berman, which features Ally Sheedy as the celebrity in exile.
+A movie star descends upon a middle-class Westchester household in this new play by Brooke Berman, which features Ally Sheedy, a real-life ex-movie star, as the celebrity in exile.
 The resulting domestic conflagration, unfortunately, is as predictable as it is uninteresting.
-Director Michael John Garces does little to mask the relentless artificiality of the writing.
+A mannered production from director Michael John Garces does little to mask the relentless artificiality of the writing.

 College freshman Mike (Keith Nobbs) is the nucleus of the nuclear family whose dissatisfactions are detonated by the arrival of the blowsy, black-clad Tessa (Sheedy).
 Tessa met the paterfamilias at a party and has decided, for reasons never clarified, to take seriously his casual invitation to visit.
 She moves in with a passel of logoed duffel bags.

 Her arrival is a boon for young Mike, an aspiring fiction writer hungry for experience — so hungry he accosts his seatmate on the train back home for the holidays, demanding to know his life story.
 Jamie (Jessie J. Perez) obliges with a peroration on his relationship with his girlfriend.
 “She is the piece that makes my heart real,” he concludes, which suggests Mike isn’t the only would-be writer around.

 And, in fact, hanging distractingly over the proscenium of Andromache Chalfant’s awkward set is yet another wannabe Fitzgerald.
 After observing the play’s first few scenes from this perch, the zany Hope (Marin Ireland) introduces herself as the evening’s true narrator, perhaps unreliable, certainly irritating in her whimsical burblings on life, love and the art of writing.
 She sits opposite Mike in Fiction 101 and has developed a major crush on him.